FROM SUPERCOMPUTER TO FILING CABINETS - My Memory after Dain Bramage

 Everything else from that year, including little occasions like 9/11?
 Pffffft...

-You have a couple 3-second video clips of a plane crashing into a tower, a muffled audio recording of the phone call telling you to turn on your television NOW, and a couple pages of the incident report.
+You have a couple 3-second video clips of a plane crashing into a tower, a muffled audio recording of the phone call telling you to turn on your television NOW, a few emails sent to your family, and a couple pages of the incident report.
 Unfortunately, coffee got spilled on the report and most of the ink has run.
 You've hand-scribbled a stickie note after having conversations with others who were traumatized by that world event: "Apparently this was a really huge thing for our country.
 I have mixed feelings about the fact that I barely remember it."

 At least you have your museum galleries of the Impressionist paintings you made to console yourself because the last two decades of your life are just…fuzzy.